ymitsevich/links/README.md

 - docker containers with Nginx, PHP7.3, MySql8, Composer.
 Handled by docker-compose.
 Different yml files for dev and prod.
 - exposed several endpoints (on the localhost for dev env).
 Description is below.
 - simple authentication with registration
-- structure with controllers->service->repositories->models
-- unit test for controllers, services, repos wrapped in TravisCI
+- unit test for controllers, services wrapped in TravisCI

 ### Installation & Requirements